-This is a family traditional recipe that just the smell of this bread baking stirs more memories than my mind can handle.
-Great memories of sitting in the picture window of 34 Graystone Lane, Levittown, Pennsylvania with my Nana slicing raisin bread to eat with our hot tea.
-There are also the memories of my mother’s kitchen with her Mother-In-Law supervising the kneading and baking process of the bread.
+This is a family traditional Christmas-time recipe that just the smell of this bread baking stirs so many wonderful memories to fill my heart.
+Great memories of sitting in the picture window of 34 Graystone Lane, Levittown, Pennsylvania as my Nana sliced and buttered raisin bread to eat with our hot tea.
+Also the memories of my mother’s kitchen with her mother-in-law supervising the kneading and baking of the bread.
 These two women were extreme influences of who I am today because of the love they showed me.
 (If it weren’t for that great love they’d killed me long ago!)
-The Raisin Bread recipe was ALWAYS used at this time of the year – Christmas.
-We didn’t leave milk and cookies for Santa when I was growing up.
-We left him Raisin Bread and Egg Nog!

-The aroma of Raisin Bread baking in the house will cause a man to gnaw his arm off if it were keeping him from the bread.
-This bread is an ALL DAY work of love, maybe which is why it tastes so wonderful!
+The aroma this bread distributes while baking in the house is absolutely heavenly.
+This bread recipe is an ALL-DAY work of love, maybe which is why it tastes so wonderful!

 The ingredients: